Pretty Savage

 "Pretty Savage" is a song recorded by South Korean girl group Blackpink from their debut Korean studio album The Album.
 It was released on October 2, 2020, through YG and Interscope.
-The track was written by Teddy, Danny Chung, Løren and Vince, with production being handled by Teddy alongside 24, R. Tee and Bekuh Boom.
+The track was composed by Teddy, R.Tee, 24, Bekuh Boom, with lyrics written by Teddy, Løren, Vince, and Danny Chung.
 Lyrically, the song deals with the group not caring about the opinion of others.
 The song was performed with "Lovesick Girls" on several music programs in South Korea including Show!
 Music Core and Inkigayo and also at The Late Late Show With James Corden as a preview performance for their headlining livestream concert, The Show.

-"Pretty Savage" debuted in the national charts of several countries, including Australia, Canada, Malaysia, New Zealand, Singapore and South Korea.
-Although it did not enter the US Billboard Hot 100, it debuted at number 21 on the Bubbling Under Hot 100 chart.
+"Pretty Savage" peaked at number 32 on the Billboard Global 200 and was a top-ten hit in Malaysia and Singapore.
+It also debuted in the national charts of several countries, including Australia, Canada, New Zealand, and South Korea.
+In the United States, the song debuted at number two on the World Digital Song Sales chart and number 21 on the Bubbling Under Hot 100 chart.
+The song has since been certified gold by the Australian Recording Industry Association and Recorded Music NZ.